-When Ernest Yoder, Delvin’s father, turned the dairy herd over to his son, built his first greenhouse and started growing hydroponic tomatoes in 1994 he likely never thought that one day the cows would leave and tomatoes would be the main farm product.
+When Ernest Yoder, Delvin’s father, turned the dairy herd over to his son, built his first greenhouse, and started growing hydroponic tomatoes in 1994 he likely never thought that one day the cows would leave and tomatoes would stay as the main farm product.

 Tomato marketing in the early years was mostly wholesale.
 However, as more and more people learned about the greenhouse on Browns Mill Road with the juicy, homegrown tasting tomatoes, retail sales increased significantly.

-And sure enough, after 59 years of milk production, in early spring of 2011 the dairy herd did leave.
-Among the reasons was the need to devote more time to produce with an expanding tomato customer base.
+And sure enough, after 59 years of milk production, in early spring of 2011, the dairy herd did leave.
+Among the reasons was the need to devote more time to tomato production with an expanding customer base.

 Diversification continues with several other enterprises requiring plenty of family involvement.
 Son Lowell and wife Juanita are responsible for the juicy Chandler and other varieties of strawberries picked and sold here.
 Eldon is our tech and communication guy, along with designing and cutting our 12-acre corn maze.